thombashi/tcconfig/docs/pages/usage/tcset/advanced_usage.rst

 Generate a ``tc`` script file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``--tc-script`` option will generate a executable script which includes tc commands to be executed by tcconfig commands.
+``--tc-script`` option generates an executable script which includes tc commands to be executed by tcconfig commands.
-The created script can execute at other servers where tcconfig is not installed (still, the tc command will be required to execute the script).
+The created script can execute at other servers where tcconfig not installed (however, you need the tc command to run the script).

-:Examples:
+:Example:
     .. code-block:: console

         # tcset --device eth0 --delay 10 --tc-script